jabbring/eio-final-assignment/README.md

 6. conclude by briefly reflecting on your results and discussing what else is needed to answer your research question (apart from real instead of simulated data; for example, a particular counterfactual analyses using the estimated model, which you do _not_ have to provide).

 Regarding 4. and 5., at a minimum, please report estimates for three simulated data sets of different size: many observations so that estimates are very close to the true values, very few observations so that estimates are relatively far away because of estimation error, and a situation somewhere in-between.
 If time permits, you may also run and report on a full Monte Carlo exercise in which you assess the accuracy of the asymptotic approximations (again varying the number of observations).

+You can use the [report template](report.tex) if you want.
+If not, please still follow the structure in the template.

 ### Code
 At its core, the code provides procedures for solving the model, simulating data, and estimating the parameters of the model.
 Please make sure to set a seed, so that the results are reproduced exactly.
 Please make sure the code produces all numbers and plots in the report in one go.
 That is, do not ask us to re-run the script several times and always changing a parameter.
 Instead, automate this.
 Keep the code compact and avoid duplication.
 See for instance [here](https://tilburgsciencehub.com/building-blocks/develop-your-research-skills/tips/principles-good-coding/) for advice.